-Programme Code:06 B.Sc., Zoology

-Core Paper- 8 - Biostatistics and Bioinformatics

-Batch Hours / Week Total Hours Credits
+Programme Code:06 B.Sc., Zoology Core Paper- 8 - Biostatistics and Bioinformatics Batch 2024-2025 Hours / Week 5 Total Hours 75 Credits 4 Skill Development

-2023-2024 5 75 4

-- 1. To provide the fundamental knowledge onBiostatistics and Bioinformatics in biology. - 2.
+- 1. To provide the fundamental knowledge on Biostatistics and Bioinformatics in biology. - 2.
 To enhance the knowledge on importance of statistics and Bioinformatics tools in the analysis of Biological data at significance level. - 3.
 To learn the biological databases and apply biostatistics and bioinformatics tools to analyse the structure of the molecules and drug discovery.

-CO1 Classify the data collection methods and primary and secondary data analysis CO2 Understand the significance of biostatistics in biological sciences K5 and also applied in research work.
-0 CO3 Apply fundamental knowledge of Biostatistics and bioinformatics CO3 tools to Analyse of Biological data generated by research K1 CO4 Outline the role of Biostatistics and bioinformatics tools in CO4 biological data interpretation.
-CO5 Analyse the application of Biostatistics and Bioinformatics tools on CO5 structure prediction of molecules and drug discovery
+CO1 Classify the data collection methods and primary and secondary data COI analysis CO2 Understand the significance of biostatistics in biological sciences and K5 also applied in research work. to K CO3 Apply fundamental knowledge of Biostatistics and bioinformatics tools to Analyse of Biological data generated by research K1 CO4 Outline the role of Biostatistics and bioinformatics tools in biological data interpretation.
+CO5 Analyse the application of Biostatistics and Bioinformatics tools on COS structure prediction of molecules and drug discovery